erlange/wbm-dl/README.md

 The JSON-formatted log file contains completion status of each downloaded item.
 If errors occured the log files can further be examined to accommodate manual download with the source URL for each item.

 ## Downloading Snapshots for All Timestamps
-By default, your files are archived in different snapshot for each timestamp.
-You can specify the `-a` parameter to download all snapshot versions for each of your file.
+By default, your files are archived in different snapshots for each timestamp.
+You can specify the `-a` parameter to download all snapshot versions for each file.

 The `-a` parameter is not to be confused with `-A` parameter, although they both can also be used in conjunction.
 ```